 Academic Integrity Policy

-Students shall avoid all forms of academic dishonesty, including, but not limited to:
+All students, including online-only and in-classroom students, shall avoid all forms of academic dishonesty, including, but not limited to:

 1. Plagiarism-the use of another's words without attribution or without enclosing the words in quotation marks.
 Plagiarism may also be defined as the act of taking the ideas or expression of ideas of another person and representing them as one's own-even if the original paper has been paraphrased or otherwise modified.
 A close or extended paraphrase may also be considered plagiarism even if the source is named.
 Downloading partial or entire text from one or more Internet paper mills and cutting/pasting entire and partial text from one or more Internet Websites constitute plagiarism.

 2. Collusion-collaborating with another person in the preparation of notes, themes, reports, or other written work offered for credit, unless specifically permitted by the instructor.